daquinoaldo/ChordDHTSimulator/README.md

 Then the program simulates a number q of query, selecting a random node and asking to solve the query using the Chord algorithm.

+This is an university project and must be taken as-is.
 For more information please check the [assignment file](https://github.com/daquinoaldo/ChordDHTSimulator/blob/master/Chord%20DHT%20assignment.pdf) and the [relationship](https://github.com/daquinoaldo/ChordDHTSimulator/blob/master/Chord%20DHT%20Relationship.pdf).

 The program is written in Kotlin, you can find a JAR in the [releases](https://github.com/daquinoaldo/ChordDHTSimulator/releases/).